 Since WPTipster has cloaked affiliate links on the site, it uses the target blank to separate the outbound links from internal links.
 A cloaked link is basically an internal link that is redirected.
 Cloaking links is done for SEO purposes.
 Because of this, variables like pathname cannot be used as it would not track the most important thing WPTipster is interested in tracking, affiliate links.
 Check what plugin to use for link cloaking.

 Preview and test that the tracking is working

 Head back to overview page and click the preview button.
 This will allow you to preview the tags on your site.
 Sometimes new tracking may interfere with other scripts and cause parts of the code to brake.
 Because of this, it is always good to preview the new changes before submitting them live.

 After you have entered the preview mode, go to your site where you want to set up the link tracking.
 If you click an outbound link, you should be able to see in the preview bar whether the tag was the triggered.
-If it was fired, test that the new tracking did not brake anything on your page and that inner links aren’t triggering the tag.
+If it was fired, test that the new tracking did not break anything on your page and that inner links aren’t triggering the tag.
 If everything works as it should, you are ready to submit the new version.

 Banner icon: Designed by Freepik